bitmeta69/securedrop/PROPOSAL.md

 challenging to implement robustly for all our queries of interest[^3]; and (b) pagination, which introduces new state to track during a given sync iteration.

-However, let's consder each of these strategies to be a form of sharding.
+However, let's consider each of these strategies to be a form of sharding.
 Cursors shard across timestamps, and pagination shards over the size of the collection.
-What else can we we shard?
+What else can we shard?
 One option is the `Source.uuid` field, which should be uniformly distributed:

 ```sh-session